Start 'Em or Sit 'Em for Fantasy Football Week 1

 This is a classic example of overthinking.

-Yes, Cousins should have success at home Sunday against a Falcons team that allowed the sixth-most passing yards in 2018.
-And yes, Westbrook has the potential to exceed expectations as the No. 1 receiver in Jacksonville this year.
+Yes, Minnesota Vikings quarterback Kirk Cousins should have success at home Sunday against an Atlanta Falcons team that allowed the sixth-most passing yards in 2018.
+And yes, Dede Westbrook has the potential to exceed expectations as the No. 1 receiver in Jacksonville this year.

-The Bears also held Rodgers in check the last time these teams met in Chicago, although Adams posted a respectable eight catches for 119 yards.
+The Chicago Bears also held Aaron Rodgers in check the last time these teams met in Chicago, although Davante Adams posted a respectable eight catches for 119 yards.

 The Call: Rodgers and Adams